Twin Cities, Gemini

 From behind.
 A Manipulator.

 “Conductors are people who are licensed to kill,” the figure said.
 “And yet the founders of your peacekeeping organization were those kinds of people.
-It’s scary to think that you peacekeepers think you’re the epitome of just with that kind of background.”
+It’s scary to think that you peacekeepers think you’re the epitome of justice with that kind of background.
+All you amount to are wayward children.”

-And then there was only black.
+And then there was only black for Jericho.
 A void.
 Emptiness.
 A place where time and space did not exist.
-But then—
+But suddenly—

 “Enough already!
 You’re all going to listen to me.
 Here.
 Now.”